 Someone told me today that she didn’t quite get the appeal of model railroading, that it must be a male thing.
 And that’s fair: Model railroads were first invented by a dollhouse maker so they would have something to market to boys.
 That company still markets trains, but no longer markets dollhouses, so I guess you could say it was successful.

 I picked up some dilapidated postwar American Flyer wheels at the local train store this afternoon to fix up some stuff from my junk box.
 The wheels were covered in milky white goo/powder/gunk/residue/stuff–whatever you want to call it.
-Almost anything molded of black plastic–wheels, couplers, truck sides–by Lionel or American Flyer in the 1940s and 1950s is prone to this, but the fix is easy.
+Almost anything molded of black plastic–wheels, couplers, truck sides–by Lionel or American Flyer in the 1940s and 1950s is prone to this.
+Fortunately, the fix is easy.
 Aim a hair dryer on high at it, and watch the whiteness melt away, leaving clean plastic behind.